gnyers/ndc-python-workshop/08_classes-magic-methods-exercises.rst

 as follows:

 - the container should only hold unique URLs, so no duplicates
-- when listing the content, the order of the listing should retain the order in which the Bookmarks have been added to the ``BookmarkStash``
+- (Optional) when listing the content, the order of the listing should retain the order in which the Bookmarks have been added to the ``BookmarkStash``
 - implement a search feature using the element lookup operator, i.e.:
   ``stash['python']`` should return all Bookmarks, whose URL contains the